 “(e) suggests that a certain product has improved biodegradability or other environmental advantages.”

-We interpret this as including a prohibition on any reference to the product being eco friendly, environmentally ‘green’ or similar as well as any comparative biodegradability or environmental claims versus other e-cigarette products.
+We interpret this as including a prohibition on any reference to the product being eco-friendly, environmentally ‘green’ or similar as well as any comparative biodegradability or environmental claims versus other e-cigarette products.
 This would also include any such references in the name of the product.

 “2.
 The unit packets and any outside packaging shall not suggest economic advantages by including printed vouchers, offering discounts, free distribution, two for-one or other similar offers.”